 UNITED NATIONS SECURITY COUNCIL

-Agenda - The Cuban Missile Crisis
+Agenda - The Ogaden

 Please Note - This committee will consist of delegations with two delegates each.